corda/contract-sdk/CONTRIBUTING.md

 Huge new features can be named feat/<description of feature>, for example feat/recognize_reference_states.
 The idea is that just by looking at the branch name we can estimate the size of the changes contained within that branch.

 All new changes should be added from custom branches that are merged to main by way of a pull request.
+The pull request will have to be approved by one of the code owners.